salvia-kit/salvia-kit/contributing.md

 ## Fix Bugs and Grammar

 Each dashboard has 4 variants (one for React, Next.js, Vue and Nuxt.js).
-We have 8 dashboards with make the total to 32 repositories + this website.
+We have 8 dashboards, which makes a total of 32 repositories + this website.

 As English is not my native language, I can make some grammatical mistakes while writing all the 33 repositories.
 You can fix that by contributing to improve content.

 You can also fix bugs.